bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 After any changes are made to the /etc/samba/smb.conf configuration file the above commands should be issued.

-The server is now serving the following folders
+The samba server should now be sharing the following folders.

-\\server-name\Public - Public folder accessible by anyone
+\\server-name\Public - Public folder accessible by anyone.
-\\server-name\sc - The "sc" user's home directory (password protected)
+\\server-name\sc - The "sc" user's home directory (password protected and hidden)
 \\server-name\sc-backup - The "sc" user's backup storage directory (password protected)
+\\server-name\status - A folder containing a dynamically generated html file with the system status

 These file shares can be accessed from your client by specifying either the name of the server or the IP address of the server.
 For example